 In addition, you hardly ever see Oeko-Tex Standard or GOTS certified organic deadstock fabric.
 That on its own should raise a red flag.
 The only time I did see it I recognised the print and knew that it was a fabric the shop had bought in the sale at a UK wholesaler - and re-branded it as deadstock!
 Sale fabric is not deadstock!
 Oeko-Tex and GOTS fabric is only produced by the very best textile mills; ones that have been scrutinised to within an inch of their lives.
 You hardly ever see jersey fabric as deadstock either - most deadstock is 90% viscose and 100% questionable.
 But watch this space - soon we'll be swamped with GOTS-organic deadstock - that's the logical next step.

 Don't buy deadstock fabric unless you trust that it's really and truly dead.

-Some fabric shops in the UK now sell almost as much deadstock as they do other fabrics - another red flag in my opinion - and their fascination with highly profitable fabrics of largely unknown origin, composition and quality will continue if we don't make a stand.
+But some fabric shops have gone the other way and now sell almost as much deadstock as they do other fabrics; and we have a few that literally only sell deadstock - another red flag in my opinion - and their fascination with highly profitable fabrics of largely unknown origin, composition and quality will continue if we don't make a stand.
 If we don't kick our deadstock habit, in the worse case scenario, even some of the wonderful smaller independent textile mills might be tempted - because to win the race you need to enter the contest.
 The only way we can all force manufacturers, designer brands and fast-fashion chains to up their game is by not buying deadstock fabric.

 Deadstock fabric is a very big problem and that's why I don't, and never will, sell deadstock of any kind.